linux-system-roles/hpc/README.md

 ### hpc_install_nvidia_fabric_manager

-Whether to install the NVIDIA Fabric Manager package.
+Whether to install the NVIDIA Fabric Manager package and enable the nvidia-fabricmanager service.

 Default: `true`